engine3d-dev/engine3d-dev.github.io/docs/getting_started.md

         export VK_LAYER_PATH="$VULKAN_SDK/share/vulkan/explicit_layer.d"
     ```

+    !!! note

+        To check if vulkan is installed, you should be able to type the following command `vkvia`

+        This runs the vulkan basic cube program validating vulkan's been installed correctly.

     After adding these exports, refresh your `.zshrc` by doing `source ~/.zshrc`

-    After installing Vulkan you should be able to type the following command `vkvia`

 ---